ibm-cloud-docs/account/faq-support.md

 {: #chat-with-support}
 {: faq}

 You can chat with support if you have an Advanced or Premium support plan.
 Go to the [Support Center](/unifiedsupport/supportcenter){: external}, click **Launch AI Assistant**, and type `agent` to connect with a support agent.
 Alternatively, you can request to chat with a live agent by opening the [AI assistant](/docs/overview?topic=overview-ask-ai-assistant#chat-with-support) from the Help menu and typing `agent` in the chat.
 Or, call the number provided in the Contact Support section.
-To upgrade your support plan, contact a [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} representative.
+To upgrade your support plan, contact a [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} representative.